MrChristoff/CV/README.md

 **Various Media and Tech companies, including: Sony Pictures Europe, All3Media, Ask Jeeves** (2000 to 2015) *IT Support Analyst*
 - Support and implement bespoke and of the shelf systems and products
-- Desk side and remote support to staff of all levels -
+- Desk side and remote support of mobile and static hardware, to staff of all levels.

 **Berkshire, Buckinghamshire and Oxfordshire Wildlife Trust** (2015 to 2016) *Conservation Trainee*